 Were you inspired by the I'm A Celebrity ...
 Get Me Out Of Here! celebrities, bedding down in Gwrych Castle?
-Get planning for your own series of trials for next year!
-Have a look at the options below, and see if you can crown yourself Queen or King of 2021!
+Get planning for your own series of trials!
+Have a look at the options below, and see if you can crown yourself Queen or King of the castle!

 The 'nap while hanging off a cliff' trial